cyliong/cross-platform-bdd/README.md

 The sample scenario provided by the project is written to test the mobile apps built from the [list-android](https://github.com/cyliong/list-android) and [list-ios](https://github.com/cyliong/list-ios) projects.

 Page Object pattern is used in the implementation to make the test code more readable, maintainable, and reusable.
+In addition, dependency injection is used to to share state between steps.

 ## Dependencies
 - Kotlin/JVM
 - Cucumber
 - Appium
 - Gradle
+- PicoContainer

 ## Setup
 1. Place the app packages (e.g. list.apk and List.app built from [list-android](https://github.com/cyliong/list-android) and [list-ios](https://github.com/cyliong/list-ios)) to a directory.